 RECIPE NOTES

 - Serving Size – The small batch frosting recipe yields approximately 2 cups of frosting.
 Enough to frost 6 cupcakes, or a 6-inch two layer cake.
-The frosting recipe is easily doubled.
+The recipe can be doubled.

 - Cream Cheese and Powdered Sugar – Both are optional.
 They make the frosting a little thicker and creamier.
 Plus a little more sweetness against the semi-sweet chocolate.